xpack/mock-console-ts/website/docs/api/classes/MockConsole.md

 > **table**(`tabularData`, `properties`?): `void`

-Try to construct a table with the columns of the properties of `tabularData`(or use `properties`) and rows of `tabularData` and log it.
-Falls back to just logging the argument if it can’t be parsed as tabular.
+Try to construct a table with the columns of the properties of `tabularData` (or use `properties`) and rows of `tabularData` and log it.
+Falls back to just logging the argument if it can't be parsed as tabular.

 ```js
 // These can't be parsed as tabular data